sunil-mopuru/rag-qa-bot/README.md

 4. **Rate Limiting**: Add delays in crawler to respect website resources
 5. **Monitoring**: Check vector database count regularly to ensure proper indexing

-## 🤝 Contributing

-Feel free to submit issues or pull requests to improve the bot!

-## 📄 License

-This project is provided as-is for educational purposes.

-## 🙏 Acknowledgments

-- OpenAI for embeddings and LLM APIs
-- ChromaDB for vector storage
-- FastAPI for the web framework
-- BeautifulSoup for web scraping

-## 📮 Support

-For issues or questions:

-1. Check the troubleshooting section
-2. Review the code comments
-3. Test each component independently

----

-**Built with ❤️ using Retrieval Augmented Generation**